 - Discounts, bonus points, or statement credits triggered by paying with a specific credit card, including Chase Offers or Amex Offers

-- Points or cash back earned by using a rewards credit card to pay for your purchase.
+- Points or cash back earned by using a rewards credit card to pay for your purchase

-Pay with the Right Rewards Card
+Pay With the Right Rewards Card

 If your goal is to maximize your overall value, these three factors should guide your choice:

-- Can you make progress to earning a valuable reward by putting this spending on a specific card?
+- Can you make progress toward earning a valuable reward by putting this spending on a specific card?
 For example, if you’re working on the spending requirement to earn a welcome bonus, other factors like the number of points you’ll earn per dollar spent are less important.

-When to Pay with a Card that Earns Fewer Points
+When to pay with a card that earns fewer points

 There are three situations where you might be better off ignoring the advice above:

-How to Find the Most Rewarding Shopping Portal
+How To Find the Most Rewarding Shopping Portal

-Two of the most popular aggregators include:
+Two of the most popular websites for this purpose are:

-- CashBackMonitor – This website neatly displays the offerings of practically every shopping portal.
+- CashbackMonitor: This website neatly displays the offerings of practically every shopping portal.
 This makes it easier to choose the portal to use.

 Tips for Shopping Portals

 Using any shopping portal is a reasonably straightforward process, but things can still go wrong.
-Between purchases not tracking or payouts registering at the incorrect rate, getting your owed commission can be a headache.
+Between purchases not tracking or payouts registering at the incorrect rate, getting your promised commission can be a headache.
 To ensure that things go smoothly, we recommend following these steps: